DYTrendafilov/DemoRep/README.md

 # DemoRep
-Firs Repository for tests for my education in SoftUni Fundamentals - Java
+First Repository for tests for my education in SoftUni Fundamentals - Java